One of the most exciting things about getting guinea pigs is deciding how to fix up a home for them.

 - Third, cover the shavings with hay.
 It softens things up for your guinea pig, and he’ll love burrowing in it.

-Another flooring growing in popularity is polar fleece.
+Another bedding growing in popularity is polar fleece.

 Your pet guinea pig will love it – because it’s soft and warm.
 Buy a couple pieces and rotate them through the laundry regularly so there’s always a clean piece for his cage.
 Lay it on top of wood shavings so that any urine that goes through will be absorbed by the shavings.
 Don’t use it throughout the entire cage-just along one end or in a corner.
 Cotton towels provide the same comfort.